cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 constant (if one exist), then prepend of argument, then the prefix constant (if on exist).

-This means we'll only bind in one prepender per argument into the main `MethodHandle` tree, and none for each constants.
-The constants will be neatly _folded_ into the prepender.
+This means we'll only bind in one prepender per argument into the main `MethodHandle`, and none for each constant.
+The constants will instead be neatly _folded_ into each argument prepender.
 (Your compiler probably does this sort of thing all the time, but we don't have that luxury here.)

 Effectively this means that constants will no longer affect the shape of the expression.